Academic Probation: Understanding Probation and Disqualification

 Regardless of the term GPA, all undergraduate students whose SF State and combined cumulative GPAs stay above the thresholds listed above will also be allowed to continue at SF State and will remain in a subject to disqualification status.

 All undergraduate students on probation who earn a term GPA of 2.0 or higher or stay above the thresholds listed above will not be disqualified.
 Instead, they will be placed on subject to disqualification status and allowed an additional semester at SF State.
-They must also adhere to the same academic probation hold clearance procedures and unit limit policies as stated above.
+These students must also adhere to the academic probation hold clearance procedures and the 13-unit limit.

 For the purposes of academic probation and disqualification, class standing is determined by a student’s total units earned as reflected on the SF State transcript.
-This total includes transfer coursework and Advanced Placement credit.
+This total includes all transfer coursework and transfer credit, including Advanced Placement credit.

-Students who are academically disqualified should schedule an appointment with an advisor in the Undergraduate Advising Center to discuss possible steps they could take to return to SF State.
-Typically students who have been academically disqualified from San Francisco State University must raise their SF State and all college GPAs to a 2.0 or higher in order to be reinstated or readmitted to SF State.
-To eliminate an academic deficiency (GPA below 2.0) at SF State, students must complete coursework in Open University through the College of Extended Learning.
+Students who are academically disqualified should schedule an appointment with an advisor in the college-based resource center that corresponds with their desired major or in the Undergraduate Advising Center (for undeclared students) to discuss possible steps they could take to return to SF State.
+Typically, students who have been academically disqualified from San Francisco State University must raise their SF State and all college GPAs to a 2.0 or higher in order to be reinstated or readmitted to SF State.
+In order to raise the SF State GPA to a 2.0, students must complete coursework in Open University through the College of Extended Learning.
 To raise the all college GPA, coursework may be completed at any accredited college.
 Students who raise their GPA(s) to a 2.0 or higher within one year may apply to be reinstated (reinstatement form) to SF State through the Registrar’s Office.
 Students who require more than two semesters to raise their GPA(s) to 2.0 or higher must apply for admission to the University.
+Some students may be eligible to return under a Special Consideration appeal.
+Please see the Special Consideration information for specific requirements.